ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 {caption: "Figure 2-17.
 The output of the `find` utility", height: "30%"}
 ![find output](images/BashShell/find-html.png)

 Let's add the `-exec` action to the search command.
 It calls the `cp` utility.
 This utility copies files and directories to the specified path.
 The first parameter of `cp` is the object to copy.
 The second parameter is the path to copy to.
-The final command looks the following:
+The final command looks this way:
 {line-numbers: false, format: Bash}
 ```
 find / -path "*/doc/bash/*" -name "*.html" -exec cp {} ~ \;